 Best interest of child: This is the guiding principle in child custody cases.
 In determining the custody of a child, the judge must first determine what is best for the child.
 The judge may consider any aspects of the child or parent’s lives that he or she believes to be relevant in determining the child’s best interest.
 Read more about child custody.

 Bid Deposit: The amount that a high bidder must deposit after a public sale, such as a foreclosure sale, in order to secure the bid.
 Information for Foreclosure Bidders

 Child Custody: The care, control and decision making authority of a parent over children when the parents are separated or divorced.
 Read more about child custody.

 Child Support: Monetary support paid by one parent to the other parent for the benefit and care of the parents’ children.
 Read more about child support.

 Collaborative Law: An alternative to litigation in court.
 Collaborative law is not an adversarial process.
 Instead, the participants agree in advance to make a good faith effort to settle their case out of court.
-Visit Collaborative Divorce Association of Eastern Carolina or read more about collaborative law.
+Read more about collaborative law.